netidx/netidx-book/src/small_example.md

 ## Or Maybe Shell is Not Your Jam

-It's entirely possible that the above solution gives you night sweats, or maybe bash arrays give your boss the shakes, however hot you think your creation is.
+It's entirely possible that the above solution gives you night sweats, or maybe catting process substitutions makes your boss crosseyed, however hot you think your creation is.
 In that case it's perfectly possible (and probably more readable) do do the above in rust.

 ``` rust